 Hemothorax is a collection of blood in the space between the chest wall and the lung (the pleural cavity).

-The most common cause of hemothorax is chest (thoracic) trauma.
-Thoracic injury directly accounts for 20 to 25% of deaths from trauma.
-Hemothorax can also occur in persons who have:
+The most common cause of hemothorax is chest trauma.
+Hemothorax can also occur in people who have:

-- Blood clotting defect
+- A blood clotting defect

 - Chest (thoracic) or heart surgery

 - Lung or pleural cancer -- primary or secondary (metastatic, or from another site)

 - A tear in a blood vessel when placing a central venous catheter or when associated with severe high blood pressure

 Your health care provider may note decreased or absent breath sounds on the affected side.
 Signs or findings of hemothorax may be seen on the following tests:

 - Chest x-ray